Sarah Mapps Douglass: Female Literary Association

-The members of the Female Literary Association met every Tuesday with meetings devoted to reading and recitation for the purpose of "mutual improvement in moral and literary pursuits".
+The members of the Female Literary Association met every Tuesday with meetings devoted to reading and recitation for the purpose of "mutual improvement in moral and literary pursuits."
 According to their supporter William Lloyd Garrison, nearly all of the members would weekly write original pieces, put anonymously into a box, that a committee afterwards criticized.
-Douglass herself often wrote prose and poetry, much of it published in "Ladies' Department" of The Liberator, The Colored American, and the Anglo-African Magazine under the pseudonym Zillah and possibly also "Sophonisba".
+Douglass herself often wrote prose and poetry, much of it published in "Ladies' Department" of The Liberator, The Colored American, and the Anglo-African Magazine under the pseudonym Zillah and possibly also "Sophonisba."

-In an address to the Association in 1832 at a "mental feast", Douglass shared how the call to activism with the Female Literary Association came about:
+In an address to the Association in 1832 at a "mental feast," Douglass shared how the call to activism with the Female Literary Association came about:

-One short year ago, how different were my feelings on the subject of slavery!
-It is true, the wail of the captive sometimes came to my ear in the midst of my happiness, and caused my heart to bleed for his wrongs; but, alas! the impression was as evanescent as the early cloud and morning dew.
-I had formed a little world of my own, and cared not to move beyond its precincts.
-But how was the scene changed when I held the oppressor lurking on the border of my peaceful home!
-I saw his iron hand stretched forth to seize me as his prey, and the cause of the slave became my own.
-I started up, and with one mighty effort threw from me the lethargy which had covered me as a mantle for years; and determined, by the help of the Almighty, to use every exertion in my power to elevate the character of my wronged and neglected race.